Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Emission modelling

 \subsection{Evolving particle spectra}

 One of the limitations of our first approach which makes it a rather simplistic prescription for emission modeling is the assumption of a static power-law distribution of relativistic electrons (i.e., a constant value of power-law index $p$).
-In order to relax the above constraint and take into account the effects of micro-physical processes (for example particle acceleration due to shocks) on the distribution function of emitting particles and subsequently on emissivities $ J_{\rm syn}(\nu,\hat {\bvec{n}}_{\rm los}, \bvec{r})$ and $ J_{\rm IC}(\nu,\hat {\bvec{n}}_{\rm los}, \bvec{r})$, we use another approach where the energy spectra of the emitting particles evolve with time.
+In order to relax the above constraint and take into account the effects of micro-physical processes (for example particle acceleration due to shocks) on the distribution function of emitting particles and subsequently on emissivities that in general depends on the grid position: $J_{\rm syn}(\nu,\hat {\bvec{n}}_{\rm los}$, X$^{\prime}$, Y$^{\prime}$, Z$^{\prime}$) and $J_{\rm IC}(\nu,\hat {\bvec{n}}_{\rm los}$, X$^{\prime}$, Y$^{\prime}$, Z$^{\prime}$), we use another approach where the energy spectra of the emitting particles evolve with time.

 It follows a Lagrangian macro-particle based approach where each of these macro-particles is essentially an ensemble of non-thermal particles (e.g. electrons in this case).
 The outputs of the hybrid model are the Synchrotron and IC emissivities that are generated by evolving the particle spectra for a user-defined observing frequency value.
 These emissivities are provided as inputs to the post-processing tool to obtain the intensity maps and flux using equations \ref{eq:Equation24} and \ref{eq:Equation25}.
 The detailed methodology of this approach and the equations considered to calculate the emissivities are given in \cite{Vaidya_2018}.
 We initialize all the runs listed in Table~\ref{tab:Table1} using the hybrid framework in the {\sc{PLUTO}} code with $6\times 10^{5}$ Lagrangian macro-particles that are randomly distributed in space following Gaussian deviates that depend on the cylindrical radius.
 This allows complete sampling of the plasma column as more particles are initialized close to the axis.
 The initial electron distribution is chosen as a power-law given by Eq.~\ref{eq:Equation23} in which the normalization constant is